Ivordean/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-This is my readme.md project for python everything is object
+# Solutions to Python - Everything is object